thomasgredig/php-AFM-logger/README.md

 # php-AFM-logger

-Simple logging script for Atomic Force Microscope
+**Purpose:** Simple time logging script for multi-user atomic force microscope (AFM).
+This tool can be installed to record the total amount of instrument usage, sample logging, and cantilever tip management.

+**Requirements:** MySQL database, and PHP webserver.

 ## Install